Transform your discovery

 - Promising ventures may continue to NSF's national I-Corps program and win a $50,000 small business grant.

-- Program alumni become part of the I-Corps entrepreneurship ecosystem and have access to resources across the Hub-member institutions.
+Become part of the I-Corps entrepreneurship ecosystem and have access to resources across the Hub-member institutions.

 Events and Upcoming Regional Programs